ingresso-group/slate/source/includes/_availability.md

 `add_discounts` | [discounts](#discounts)
 `add_example_seats` | Include to retrieve [example seats](#example-seats).
 These can be displayed alongside the ticket options when presenting availability to customers.
 The inclusion of this parameter does not guarantee that example seats data will be returned - this also depends on (a) whether the event is seated and (b) whether the supplier system returns seats at availability time.
 `add_seat_blocks` | Include to retrieve [individual seats](#individual-seats) (if, for example, you wish to offer seat selection to your customer).
 The inclusion of this parameter does not guarantee that individual seat data will be returned - this also depends on (a) whether the event is seated and (b) whether the supplier system supports seat selection.
-`add_user_commission` | Include to retrieve [commission](#commission) data.
-For most partners this will include user_commission only (the amount you earn per ticket).
-Some partners will also see gross_commission, which is the total commission available to be shared between Ingresso and our partner.
-By default you will see user_commission only - if you think you need to see gross_commission as well then please get in touch.
+`req_predicted_commission` | Include to retrieve [commission](#commission) data.
+For most partners this will include `predicted_user_commission` only (the predicted amount you earn per ticket).
+Some partners will also see `predicted_gross_commission`, which is the total commission available to be shared between Ingresso and our partner.
+By default you will see `predicted_user_commission` only - if you think you need to see `predicted_gross_commission` as well then please get in touch.

 ### Response